-- a) Promote efficiency, adaptability, and development of the economy. - b) Provide consumers with competitive prices and product choices. - c) Promote employment and advance the social and economic welfare of all South Africans. - d) Expand opportunities for South African participation in world markets and recognise the role of foreign competition in the Republic. - e) Ensure that small and medium-sized enterprises have an equitable opportunity to participate in the economy. - f) Promote a greater spread of ownership, in particular to increase the ownership stakes of historically disadvantaged people; and - g) to detect and address conditions in the market for any particular goods or services, or any behaviour within such a market, that tends to impede, restrict or distort competition in connection with the supply or acquisition of those goods or services within the Republic; and - h) to provide for consistent application of common standards, and policies affecting competition within all markets and sectors of the economy. - i) Adjudicate promptly on COVID-19 Excessive Pricing matters.
+- a) Promote efficiency, adaptability and development of the economy. - b) Provide consumers with competitive prices and product choices. - c) Promote employment and advance the social and economic welfare of all South Africans. - d) Expand opportunities for South African participation in world markets and recognise the role of foreign competition in the Republic. - e) Ensure that small and medium-sized enterprises have an equitable opportunity to participate in the economy. - f) Promote a greater spread of ownership, in particular to increase the ownership stakes of historically disadvantaged people; and - g) to detect and address conditions in the market for any particular goods or services, or any behaviour within such a market, that tends to impede, restrict or distort competition in connection with the supply or acquisition of those goods or services within the Republic; and - h) to provide for consistent application of common standards, and policies affecting competition within all markets and sectors of the economy.